What is Google ExoPlayer ?

 Google ExoPlayer has specific use cases.
 Google developed it for its own Android applications, such as YouTube and Google Play Movies.
 Today, over 10,000 applications are using ExoPlayer.

 What is RTMP ?

 Macromedia developed The Real-Time Messaging Protocol (RTMP) for video, audio, and data streaming over the Internet.
-There is a release which is an incomplete version of the specification of the protocol for public use.
-RTMP is a protocol that the main purpose is a high-performance transmission.
+There is a release that is an incomplete version of the specification of the protocol for public use.
+RTMP is a protocol the main purpose is high-performance transmission.
 The use of RTMP is to avoid latency in communication, such as delivering audio or video streams smoothly, and by splitting them into fragments, make them interleaved and multiplexed.
 To deliver streams smoothly and transmit as much information as possible, it splits streams into fragments.
 There is a negotiation dynamically between the client and server about size.